lealitygranni/hellogithubthisisatest/README.md

 for of them all, the dairy fairies ne'er grew bold

-(little did she know, her tale was but a fore-ward,
+(little did she know, her tale was but a fore-word,

-a prologue, of a tail still to tell
+a prologue, of a tale still to tell

-for the though the past ne'er knew of her face
+for though the past ne'er knew of her face

 the bright future knew her all so well)